Competition will begin at 8:30 a.m. Thursday.

 TCU is currently ranked No. 2 in the NCEA.

 Start time is set for 10:00 a.m.
 CT in Waco.

-The TCU Hunt Seat program is led by fourth-year head coach Logan Fiorentino.
+The TCU Hunt Seat program is led by fifth-year head coach Logan Fiorentino.
 During her time in Fort Worth, the Hunt Seat program has not only improved inside the show ring, but also in the classroom.

 The 2012-13 season saw the Horned Frogs close the year with a program-best 9-6 overall record, including a 3-3 mark in Big 12 action.
 The 9-6 record marked the first time in program history that the Frogs' Hunt Seat squad had recorded nine wins in a single-season.
 TCU claimed the No. 5 seed at nationals, which is the highest pre-tournament seeding in program history for Hunt Seat.
 Individually, it was another banner year for the Hunt Seat program as sophomore Demi Stiegler garnered Big 12 Equitation on the Flat Rider of the Year accolades en route to becoming the first First-Team All-America honoree in program history.
 Not to be outdone, Caitlin Ader posted Second-Team All-America honors on the Flat, while senior Haley Jacobi was named Big 12 Co-Scholar-Athlete of the Year.

 In her first season coaching at TCU, Fiorentino led the Hunt Seat team to a No. 8 finish, which up until the 2012-13 season was the team's highest ranking going into nationals.
 After facing the toughest schedule to date, Fiorentino's team posted a 6-6-2 record on the year with victories over No. 1 ranked Georgia and No. 5 ranked Oklahoma State.